 Playing the trumpet is really fun!
 With quality tuition, a reasonable level of desire to play the trumpet and a decent quality instrument, many people have a fun time making great trumpet music (and making friends in bands).
-Some people say it may be more difficult than other musical instruments to learn.
-With our decades of experience, we warn that if you have an inferior quality new trumpet, or a worn out older trumpet, you are not giving yourself much of a chance at all.
+Some people say it may be more difficult than other musical instruments to learn, but we find if you can get a quality instrument that suits you it is no harder than any other.
+On the other hand with an inferior quality new trumpet, or a worn out older trumpet, you are not giving yourself much of a chance at all.

 Trumpets are versatile instruments.
-You can play jazz, blues, top 40, classical music and most other music that you can think of.
+You can play jazz, blues, top 40, classical music and most other genres that you can think of.
 They sound great in lots of different settings.

 Simply, a trumpet is essentially a long tube that is wrapped around.
 It has a bell shaped flare where the audience is, and a mouthpiece where the player’s mouth is.
 Three valves operated by the right hand fingers alter the pitch in conjunction with the player’s airstream pressure and velocity.
 Where a sax or clarinet uses a reed to produce a vibration of the air column, a trumpet relies on the player’s lips and surrounding facial muscles to support the airstream vibration.
 Different metal alloys, gauges, internal bore sizes – medium, medium-large, large, extra large, reactivity and resistance factors and designs will respond in different ways to the way each player produces their own individual airstream.

-An instrument that is made with substandard quality materials or workmanship may be very cheap to buy, will be very difficult to play – read …. “impossible to play” in comparison to a good quality instrument.
+An instrument that is made with substandard quality materials or workmanship may be very cheap to buy and will be very difficult to play in comparison to a good quality instrument.
 Give yourself a decent chance by purchasing a quality trumpet.
-Good quality instruments retain value well and upper echelon instruments become collectable and may appreciate in value over time.
+Good quality instruments retain value well.
 Good quality student and intermediate instruments have improved designs and have become more affordable over the past 10 years.

-Ideally you will visit The Music Place Sth Melbourne or Annandale and take advantage of our personal “fit-out” system which has proven popular and effective over the decades.
+Ideally plan a visit to The Music Place and take advantage of our personal “fit-out” system which has proven popular and effective over the decades.
 Allow around an hour for this careful process.
 We will jointly identify the best and correct options for you and give you a “crash course” in trumpets.